Cecilia999/computer_science_fundamental_knowledge/networking/Network_Layer.md

 contact ISP to see if it is already allocated

-#### 4. obtain a host address - DHCP (Dynamic Host Configuration Protocol)
+#### 4. How to obtain a host address?/ How to obtain IP address with newly arrived device) - DHCP (Dynamic Host Configuration Protocol)

 1. What is DHCP?
 How does it works?

-   It stands for Dynamic Host Configuration Protocol, and allocates IP addresses, subnet masks and gateways to hosts.
-For a newly arriving host, the DHCP protocol is a four-step process:
+   It stands for Dynamic Host Configuration Protocol, and **allocates IP addresses, subnet masks, address of default gateways(also known as first-hop router) and local DNS server**.
+For a newly arriving host, the DHCP protocol is a **four-step** process (DHCP 一共有四步但只有最后两步是必须的):

-   - A host upon entering a network, broadcasts a message in search of a DHCP server (DHCP DISCOVER)
+   1. **DHCP DISCOVER**: A host upon entering a network, broadcasts a message in search of a DHCP server(we assume DHCP server is inside router)
-   - An offer message is sent back by the DHCP server as a packet containing lease time, subnet mask, IP addresses, etc (DHCP OFFER)
+   2. **DHCP OFFER**: An offer message is sent back by the DHCP server as a packet containing lease time, subnet mask, IP addresses, etc.
-   - Depending on which offer accepted, the client sends back a reply broadcast letting all DHCP servers know (DHCP REQUEST)
+   3. **DHCP REQUEST**: Depending on which offer accepted, the client sends back a reply broadcast letting all DHCP servers know
-   - Server sends an acknowledgment (DHCP ACK)
+   4. **DHCP ACK**: Server sends an acknowledgment (DHCP ACK)

-   - Once the client receives the DHCP ACK, the interaction is complete and the client can use the DHCP-allocated IP address for the lease duration.
+   Once the client receives the DHCP ACK, the interaction is complete and the client can use the DHCP-allocated IP address for the lease duration.

 2. Can you have two DHCP servers in the same network?
 How it works?